Hrabovets, Ivano-Frankivsk Oblast

-Hrabovets (Грабовець, Grabowiec) is a village in the Bohorodchany settlement hromada of the Ivano-Frankivsk Raion of Ivano-Frankivsk Oblast in Ukraine.
+Hrabovets (Грабовець, Grabowiec) is a village located on the Bystrytsia river in the Bohorodchany settlement hromada of the Ivano-Frankivsk Raion of Ivano-Frankivsk Oblast in Ukraine.

 History

+Early Slavic graves from the 3-6th centuries AD have been discovered in the area.
+Two fortified locations from the Kyivan Rus period also existed here.
+A trove of Arabic dirhams found near the village was transferred to the National Museum in Lviv.

-The first written mention of the village was in 1386.
+The first written mention of the village comes from 1386.
+A defensive fortification, which was located here during the 16-17th centuries, was studied by Yaroslav Pasternak in 1935.

+In Soviet times Hrabovets was administratively subjected to Nadvirna Raion.
 On 19 July 2020, as a result of the administrative-territorial reform and liquidation of the Bohorodchany Raion, the village became part of the Stryi Raion.